Lucia-Ndazoremhe-Mutena/Lucia-Ndazoremhe-Mutena/README.md

 #### Aspiring software developer
 As an aspiring software developer, I am driven by a passion for technology and a desire to create innovative solutions., I am honing my skills in programming languages like Python, C++ and Java-Script.
 I have a keen interest in game development and am currently working on building a game using Pygame.
 With a strong foundation in quality control and a background in Biotechnology, I bring a unique perspective to my projects, combining analytical thinking with creativity.
 I am excited to collaborate with others, learn from experienced developers, and contribute to meaningful projects in the tech industry.

-Skills: C++/ Python/ Java-Script/ SQL/ SAS
+Skills: python

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C++/ JS/ SQL/ SAS
 - 📫 How to reach me: lucianomutena@gmail.com
 - ⚡ Fun fact: I am always smilling